- England & Wales

 - Children arrangements - now and on termination

-- What happens if / when you separate
+- What happens if the relationship ends

 - Division of capital assets

 - What one of you might pay to the other for self and children

 - Explanatory notes and guidance

 Ownership of the property you live in, right to stay living there, and repayment of any mortgage

 If one of you owns the home you live in his or her sole name, the other has no automatic right to stay if the relationship breaks up.

 That is the case even if the non-owner pays towards the mortgage or running costs.
 The only exception to this rule is if you have agreed otherwise in either a cohabitation agreement or in a licence agreement that gives you the legal right to occupy the property.

 If you are contributing to the mortgage and want your payments to be recognised as such, rather than as rent, then the starting point is to agree who owns what share of the property and whether the shares change over time.

 Then you need to consider what might happen in the future and plan for what you would like to happen.